fbgallet/roam-extension-elapsed-time/README.md

 ### Total time

-Total is calculated as the sum of elapsed times (⚠️ formated by Time tracker, double timestamps without calculated elapsed time are not taken into account!) and pomodoros (if no elapsed time in the block, and whether or not they have been completed). 🆕 New in v.4: Embedded blocks can optionally be taken into account (not if the orginal blocks are on the same page as the embeds).
+Total is calculated as the sum of elapsed times (⚠️ formated by Time tracker, double timestamps without calculated elapsed time are not taken into account!) and pomodoros (if no elapsed time in the block, and whether or not they have been completed).
+Embedded blocks can optionally be taken into account (not if the orginal blocks are on the same page as the embeds).

 It is displayed in a customizable format (ex: `category: **30'**` with time expressed in minutes with `<tm>` placeholder, or hours and minutes with `<th>` or decimal hours with `<td>`).
-All totals and subtotals will be displayed in a basic outline of blocks by default, but cat also be displayed in Roam {{table}} and is copied in the clipboard in a simple text format.
-A development envisaged for a later version is to propose a dynamic table and a graphic visualization of the data.
+All totals and subtotals will be displayed in a basic outline of blocks by default, but can also be displayed in Roam {{table}} and is copied in the clipboard in a simple text format.

 Total can be calculated in different range of data or periods, depending on the command used: